justinmeiners/efficient-programming-with-components/14_binary_search.md

     This does not fit with the traditional theory of `StrictWeakOrdering` as `Name` and `Person` are not elements of the same domain.
-    The comparison function is no longer an ordering at all, or even an operation.
+    In this case the comparison function is no longer an ordering at all, or even an operation.

     By defining binary search as a partition point then this problem goes away.
-    Apparently this information was lost,
-    and you can see some of their discussions of this topic [here][standards-1] and [here][standards-2].
+    It appears the standard committee had some confusion about this for some time
+    (see ["Binary Search with Heterogeneous Comparison"][standards-1]
+    and ["Binary search requirements overly strict"][standards-2]).

 [standards-1]: http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2001/n1313.html
 [standards-2]: https://cplusplus.github.io/LWG/issue270
 [cpp-equal-range]: https://en.cppreference.com/w/cpp/algorithm/equal_range
 [cpp-binary-search]: https://en.cppreference.com/w/cpp/algorithm/binary_search

 First let's implement a function object which is our predicate for partitioning.